Franklin Switzerland

-Franklin University Switzerland is a private university institute in Lugano, Switzerland.
+Franklin Switzerland is a private university institute in Lugano, Switzerland.
 Founded in 1969, Franklin offers Bachelor of Arts and Bachelor of Science degrees accredited in both the United States and Switzerland.

 History

 Formerly Fleming College, the university was founded in 1969, named after Benjamin Franklin.
 In 1986 it took residence in its permanent campus on Via Ponte Tresa in Sorengo.
 In that same year it was accredited as a four-year college by the Middle States Commission on Higher Education.
 In 2013 Franklin received full institutional accreditation from the Swiss University Conference and became Franklin University Switzerland in 2014.

+In 2021, the institution has changed status in Switzerland and has been accredited as University Institute with the name of Franklin Switzerland.

 Academics

-Franklin University Switzerland offers a liberal arts education, focused on international exposure and experiential learning in a culturally diverse environment.
+Franklin Switzerland offers a liberal arts education, focused on international exposure and experiential learning in a culturally diverse environment.
 The student body and faculty are international.
 The average class size at Franklin is 16.
 Four-year bachelor courses at Franklin cost between 117,000 and 220,000 Swiss francs.
 About half of the around 400 students are American.

 In 2024, the Swiss Neue Zürcher Zeitung newspaper (NZZ) reported on deficiencies in Franklin's academic governance.
 It wrote that several of Franklin's professors had a weak academic record, with one having published nothing for 15 years.
 Moreover, according to the NZZ, several professors reported being pressured by university leadership into giving unearned passing grades to students from wealthy families, often after an intervention by these families.
 Franklin denied these allegations.

 Academic Travel Program

-The Academic Travel Program is an integrated part of the Franklin University Switzerland curriculum and is included in tuition, with supplemental fees required for a few destinations.
+The Academic Travel Program is an integrated part of the Franklin Switzerland curriculum and is included in tuition, with supplemental fees required for a few destinations.
 Academic Travel is a credit-bearing degree requirement in which students study topics relevant to a particular place or places and then go with their class to study on location for two weeks.
 Travel is led by faculty members and relates to the academic expertise of the individual professor and to his or her knowledge of a given country or area.